 - As parents, you will feel more in control, since you are in charge of when your baby wakes up.

 - You may have a hard time bringing yourself to wake your baby (especially when they look so cute sleeping!).

 - The method can take a while 一up to three or four weeks.

 - Some experts argue that a baby’s waking schedule is too varied for this method to be effective.

 The Sleep Lady Method

-The most important thing is to discover a nighttime parenting style that works for your family.
+The most important thing is to discover a sleep training method that works for your family.
 Once you find it, it’s essential to stick with it!
-At the same time, be prepared to change your nighttime style as your little one grows.
-The key is to always be open to new approaches and to follow your intuition; you will eventually have a nighttime style that works for you and your baby!
+At the same time, be prepared to change your approach as your little one grows.
+The key is to always be open to new options and to follow your intuition; you will eventually find a method that will work for you and your baby!

-Continue learning about how to get your baby to sleep through the night Part II
+Continue learning about this topic in How to get your baby to sleep through the night Part II.